Supply Chain

 Sustainable Supply Chain

-We are taking steps to integrate sustainability into our supply chain.
-For example, we routinely evaluate our suppliers on the quality and stewardship of their products and assess whether they are meeting certain social responsibility requirements and metrics.
-Our goal is a collaborative supply chain that seeks to reduce its environmental and social impact while simultaneously enhancing the long-term sustainability of our planet.
-In addition, we regularly review our raw materials and components for regulated substances to assess our products’ conformity with customer-specific requirements and industry standards (i.e., Halogen-Free, Lead-Free), as well as other applicable regulations such as California Proposition 65, the U.S. Toxic Substances Control Act (TSCA), Restriction of Hazardous Substances (RoHS) and Registration, Evaluation & Authorization of Chemicals (REACH).
+Our goal is to develop a collaborative supply chain that seeks to reduce its environmental and social impact while simultaneously enhancing the long-term sustainability of our planet.
+One of the ways we do this is through local evaluations of the quality and stewardship of our suppliers’ products and assessments on whether they are meeting our standards on certain social responsibility requirements and metrics.
+In addition, our raw materials and components are regularly tested for regulated substances to confirm that our products comply with customer expectations and industry standards (i.e., Halogen-Free, Lead-Free), as well as other applicable regulations such as California Proposition 65, the U.S. Toxic Substances Control Act (TSCA), Restriction of Hazardous Substances (RoHS), Persistent Organic Pollutants (POPs) and Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).

 Conflict and Responsible Minerals